 Baxter Grants

-Baxter Grants provide partial travel reimbursement (up to $400) to graduate student members of the American Studies Association who will travel to the upcoming conference in order to present a paper on the annual meeting program.
+Baxter Grants provide partial travel reimbursement (up to $400) to graduate student members of the American Studies Association who will travel to the upcoming conference in order to participate in a session in the annual meeting program.
 The ASA will also reimburse Baxter Grant recipients for their conference registration fee (up to $100).

 Please note that Baxter Travel Grant awards are paid after the conference.